Explore Topics On This Page

 What is Breast Reduction Recovery Like?

-After surgery, post-operative dressings usually consist of gauze and a surgical bra.
+After surgery, post-operative dressings typically consist of gauze and a surgical bra.
 These will help to minimize the normal swelling that occurs after the procedure.
-Medication can control any discomfort, and patients are typically up and walking around after a day or two.
+Medication can control any discomfort, and patients are up and walking around after a day or two.
 As healing progresses, swelling, bruising, and tenderness will subside and most individuals can make a full return to work in about one to two weeks.
 However, strenuous activity should be avoided for approximately six weeks, or until cleared by Dr. Miller.
-You will be provided with detailed post-operative instructions regarding wound care measures, activity instructions, signs of potential complication, and more.
+You will be provided with detailed post-operative instructions regarding wound care measures, activity instructions, signs of potential complication to look out for, and more.
 Dr. Miller and his nursing staff will monitor your progress in periodic follow-up appointments to ensure you’re healing properly.
-The final outcome should be fully revealed within six months of your procedure, at which point you’ll be able to enjoy participating in activities that may have previously proved difficult with overly large breasts.
+The final outcome should be fully revealed within three to six months of your procedure, at which point you’ll be able to enjoy participating in activities that may have previously proved difficult with overly large breasts.

 How Long Do the Results of Breast Reduction Last?